So you want to make millions of dollars selling online courses and digital products?

 What’s the best free online course platform?

-Is selling courses profitable?
+Is selling online courses profitable?

 Should I use a subdomain for my courses?